 [BS] A111.1 Limits for the application of this procedure.
-The special procedures of this section may be applied only to buildings having the following characteristics:
+The special procedures of this section shall be applied only to buildings having the following characteristics:

-- 1. Flexible diaphragms at all levels above the base of the structure. - Vertical elements of the lateral force-resisting system consisting predominantly of masonry or concrete shear walls.

-3. Except for single-story buildings with an open front on one side only, a minimum of two lines of vertical elements of the lateral force-resisting system parallel to each axis of the building (see Section A111.8 for openfront buildings).
+- 1. Flexible diaphragms at all levels above the base of the structure. - 2.
+Vertical elements of the seismic force-resisting system consisting predominantly of masonry or a combination of masonry and concrete shear walls. - 3.
+Except for single-story buildings with an open front on one side only, not fewer than two lines of vertical elements of the seismic force-resisting system parallel to each axis of the building (see Section A111.8 for open-front buildings).

-[BS] A111.2 Lateral forces on elements of structures.
+[BS] A111.2 Seismic forces on elements of structures.
 With the exception of the provisions in Sections A111.4 through A111.7, elements of structures shall comply with Sections A110.2 through A110.4.